How can I enable Elastic IP addresses on my AWS Transfer Family SFTP-enabled server endpoint with a custom listener port?

 Note: The number of Elastic IP addresses must match the number of Availability Zones that you use with your server endpoints.

-Create an AWS Transfer for SFTP server with an internal VPC endpoint type
+Create an AWS Transfer Family SFTP-enabled server with an internal VPC endpoint type

 - Follow the steps to create a server endpoint that's accessible only from within your VPC.